-If you care calling from a home or a “hard” line, your call is received at the Teaneck Police Department’s 911 dispatch center which is staffed 24/7.
-If you are calling from a cell phone, the call could be received by the Teaneck Police, the Bergen County Police or the NJ State Police.
+If you care calling from a home or a “hard” line, your call is received at the Bergen County Public Safety Operations Center - PSOC 911 dispatch center which is staffed 24/7.
+If you are calling from a cell phone, the call could be received by the Bergen County Public Safety Operations Center - PSOC or the NJ State Police.
 It all depends on the cellular system’s ability to track the position of the original call.
 Either way, the calls are quickly transferred to the appropriate jurisdiction for response.

 I saw something suspicious in my neighborhood but I did not call because I felt “funny” about calling the police.
 Should I have called?